Public network for IoT devices

 2024-02-23

-Staex public network is an experiment to use zero-trust network as a backbone of the Internet of Things.
+Staex public network is a zero trust network that is the backbone for the today's’ demand of the Internet of Things.
 In this article we discuss why we are creating such a network and how it can be useful to anyone dealing with IoT devices.

 Staex public network announcement video.